 Healing from a divorce isn’t linear – you’ll take a few steps forward and then a couple of steps back.
 It’s often a frustrating and disappointing process.
 Time and time again, clients will show up in tears because they thought they had worked through an issue, but it has resurfaced, causing them to question themselves.

 Therapy during this time also focuses on empowerment.
 The very first steps are often the scariest: educating yourself about the law, meeting with an attorney, and understanding your financial footing.
-With therapeutic assistance, you’ll have the emotional support to properly educate and prepare yourself to become independent.
+With therapeutic support, you’ll have the emotional support to properly educate and prepare yourself to become independent.

 Empowerment also includes moving forward in your life – another scary step, especially for women who put their careers on hold to raise their children.
-It’s important to explore your skill sets and begin to think about your hopes and dreams.
+It’s important to explore your skill set and begin to think about your hopes and dreams.
 What do you miss doing?
 Did you put anything on hold to raise your kids or be in that marriage?
 Working through this process is often a considerable part of the journey.

 Rebuilding Faith In Yourself

 Divorce is a personal loss, and it’s invaluable to seek guidance and support from someone you trust.
 During therapy, you’ll learn to rebuild trust and faith in yourself so that you can see things clearly as you move forward into a new life.
 Once this occurs, you can begin to wean yourself from therapy.
 Some clients will come in less often to work through smaller issues with someone who knows their history.
 Others will view this therapeutic relationship as a key component of their new healthcare routine and continue therapy on a regular basis.
-Women who successfully work through this major life transition gain the confidence they need to succeed as a parent, employee, and partner.
+People who successfully work through this major life transition gain the confidence they need to succeed as a parent, employee, and partner.